seatgeek/react-infinite/README.md

 React Infinite **only requires React (addons are not required)** and currently supports displaying a container with numerous rows of items of equal height.
 Each row should also take up the full width of the container.
 It also supports downwards infinite scrolling; it will display an infinite loading spinner at the bottom.

+### Installing
+React Infinite uses a Universal Module Definition so it can be used in Node or in the browser.
+Concatenating it or importing it in the browser produces the global variable `Infinite`, while you can use it in Node (or Browserify) by calling `require('react-infinite')`.

 To use React Infinite, call it with a list of children that should be rendered by the component:

 ```xml